fbn776/MatrixKt/Docs.md

 ### Utils
 `MatirxKt` provides a set of util functions.
 This enables you as a user to extend the libraries existing functions and create more matrix related stuff on top.

+### Errors
+The library throw custom exceptions for different errors.